Jeric Raval: Personal life

-Jeric Raval was born as Ricardo Buensuceso in 1961.
+Jeric Raval was born as Ricardo Baluyut Buensuceso in 1961.

 Raval married Holiday Buensuceso on May 20, 1991.
 Holiday was his childhood friend, dating her from 1987 to 1990.
 He kept his marriage a secret due to contractual obligations with OctoArts Films.
 He has 14 other children with other women.
 This includes Monica Herrera who gave birth to three of his 18 children.